 The CIPFA Financial Management Code was published in in October 2019 and reported to the council's Partnership and Resources Policy Development and Scrutiny Panel on 7 February 2020.
-It is intended by CIPFA that this will have the same scope as the CIPFA Prudential Code.
+The report can be accessed as follows https://coins.westlothian.gov.uk/coins/submissiondocuments.asp?submissionid=45059 It is intended by CIPFA that this will have the same scope as the CIPFA Prudential Code.
 The code is designed to support good practice in financial management and assist in demonstrating the local authority's financial sustainability.
 There is a requirement of full compliance with the code by financial year 2021/22.
+The council has begun assessing its compliance against the Code and considers itself to be in a strong position to comply from the start of its formal implementation.
+It will continue to monitor assessment against any future guidance.